extplug/plug-modules/README.md

 $ npm install plug-modules
 ```

-This is useful for dependency management and updates, but `plug-modules`
-does *not* currently work in a Node/io.js environment, and does *not*
-export anything through browserify-able means, either.
-You might want a
-build step to actually literally include the
-[`plug-modules.js`](./plug-modules.js) file for now, until that mess is
-fixed.
+You can then use it as a CommonJS module, or an AMD module, or just as `window.plugModules` when loaded in a `<script>` tag.

+Initialise the name mapping using `plugModules.run()`, and then you
-After applying this script in the browser, you can access plug.dj
+can access plug.dj modules like:
-odules like:

 ```javascript
 var SubClass = plugModules.require('plug/core/Class').extend({